 It is necessary to have access to a car for some activities, although the courts are metro-accessible.
 Typically student teams are paired up so that cars can be shared.

 Prosecution semester: Student attorneys spend 1 or sometimes 2 days each week in a Maryland prosecutor's office (in either Montgomery County or other counties such as Ann Arundel and Prince Georges) where they are supervised by a prosecutor.
 They meet with an adjunct professor in a three hour weekly seminar to discuss trial advocacy and issues such as prosecutorial ethics and systemic pressures on prosecutors.
 There are also some individual sessions during the semester.
 Student attorneys are involved in handling court dockets, and spend a lot of time in court.
 They assist their supervisors with many activities, including conducting hearings and trials, and in some cases having the primary responsibility for courtroom advocacy.

 Student attorneys must be willing to be placed in any of the available placements and to commute the necessary distance to the placement, which may take an hour or more.
 This work may require access to a car, since only the Montgomery County courts are metro accessible.

 Options for students:

 Students can opt for a single semester of either defense (fall or spring) or prosecution (fall).
-We are asking students interested in Fall defense to indicate whether they have a preference for working on juvenile cases.
+For spring defense students, an Extended Spring Defense option is available.
+Under this option, students will participate in some class work (but no case work) during the fall semester so that they can work on Circuit Court cases in the spring.
+Additionally, we are asking students interested in Fall defense to indicate whether they have a preference for working on juvenile cases.